Privateer 2: The Darkening

 Privateer 2: The Darkening is a space flight simulation game that was released in 1996 for MS-DOS and published by Electronic Arts under the Origin Systems brand.
 It is a sequel to Wing Commander: Privateer.

-The game features live-action video scenes, directed by Steve Hilliker, which are discovered as the plot progresses.
+The game features live-action video scenes, scripted by Diane Duane and directed by Steve Hilliker, which are discovered as the plot progresses.
 The cast included Clive Owen, Mathilda May, John Hurt, Christopher Walken, Brian Blessed and Amanda Pays.
 Dani Behr voiced the onboard computer, also named Dani.
 The game also featured David Warner, and Jürgen Prochnow, who later played Admiral Geoffrey Tolwyn and Commander Paul Gerald, respectively, in the Wing Commander feature film.
-The filming was done at Pinewood Studios in England.
+The filming took place at Pinewood Studios in England.

-After the game's release, some people from the developer, EA Manchester, went on to found Warthog Games, developer of the space simulator Starlancer.
+After the game's release, some members of the development team at EA Manchester went on to found Warthog Games, developer of the space simulator Starlancer.
 GOG.com released an emulated version of Privateer 2 for Microsoft Windows in 2013.

 Synopsis

-In a remote region of the Wing Commander universe in the Tri-System Confederation (a three system government that has an almost three thousand-year history of its own parallel to the Terran Confederation history), the cargo ship Canera is attacked during landing and crashes into Mendra City on planet Crius in the year 2790 of the Tri-System calendar (the calendar appears to be longer than a Terran year with months that are about 40 days each).
-One survivor, As Lev Arris, a man in a fugue state with no memory of who he is and no record of his existence prior to two weeks before the crash, awakens from his cryo-sleep and must take on the life of a privateer in the Tri-System, re-discovering his past along the way.
+The game is set in a remote region of the Wing Commander universe in the Tri-System Confederation, a three system government that has an almost three thousand-year history of its own parallel to the Terran Confederation history.
+In the game's opening, the cargo ship Canera is attacked during landing and crashes into Mendra City on planet Crius in the year 2790 of the Tri-System calendar (the calendar appears to be longer than a Terran year with months that are about 40 days each).
+One survivor, Ser Lev Arris (Clive Owen), a man in a fugue state with no memory of who he is and no record of his existence prior to two weeks before the crash, awakens from his cryo-sleep and must take on the life of a privateer in the Tri-System, rediscovering his past along the way.